Bhandari (caste)

 The Bhandari is a caste that inhabits the western coast of India.
 Their traditional occupation was "toddy tapping".
 They were also good naval warriors.
 They form the largest caste group in the state of Goa, reportedly being over 30% of that state's Hindu population, and play a major role in deciding the future of any political party there.
 The Bhandaris are included in the Other Backward Class (OBC) list in Goa and Maharashtra.
-However, in Uttarakhand, Bhandaris are recognized as part of the Rajput community, tracing their lineage back to the reign of Chhatrapati Shivaji Maharaj.
+However, in Uttarakhand, Bhandaris are recognized as part of the Rajput community, tracing their lineage back to the reign of Shivaji.
 Known for their valor, leadership, and warrior spirit, the Bhandari Rajputs have historically played a significant role in governance, administration, and military affairs.
 Their rich heritage reflects a legacy of bravery, honor, and dedication to their land and people.

 History

 Bhandaris prefer derivation from Bhandar, which means treasury, because they used to be treasury guards in the past.

 Traditionally, their occupation was drawing toddy from palm plants.
 Historical evidence suggests that they were foot soldiers in the Maratha Empire and British Indian Army.
 The famous "Hetkaris" in the army of Chhatrapati Shivaji Maharaj were Bhandaris.
 During Shivaji Maharaj's time, Maynak Bhandari was a chief Admiral.many Bhandaris also ruled on some part of konkan.during early 14,15 century.

 Bhandaris are divided into various sub-castes such as Kitte, Hetkari, Thale and Gavad.
 During British Raj, Bhandaris lacked unity among various sub-castes and the differences within these sub-jatis hindered the community progress.
 The leaders of these sub-castes established their independent caste associations.
 A Bhandari author from the British era says that they were traditionally active in teaching and learning, and were involved in setting up schools for all castes either in temples or outside someone's house.
 He says that the community should not blame Brahmins for lack of their education as they did not avail educational opportunities in the British era.

 In 1878, the British colonial government passed a law that would enable them to control liquor market in India and maximize profit.
 This resulted in low quality liquor flooding the market.
 In protest, the Bhandari community - whose traditional occupation was to ferment toddy - declined to supply toddy to the government.